Where to Stay

 - Cafe Charlot is our go-to spot in the Marais for breakfast and lunch.
 38 rue de Bretagne, 3 arr.

-84 Rooms recommends: An Insider’s Guide To Montmartre, and The Parisian Hotels to Book now.
+84 Rooms recommends: The Best Neo-Bistros In Paris, and The Parisian Hotels to Book now.